 Selling is not only ethical but necessary.

 The economy functions because people are persuaded to buy, vote, and contribute.

 A business might have a great product but it won’t succeed if they don’t know how to sell the product.

-It’s not surprising that 10 out of 53 billionaires who started their career in an organization which was not their own started in a sales position.
+It’s not surprising that 10 out of 53 billionaires who started their career in an organization that was not their own started in a sales position.